hunter-teacher-cert/currdev_unit_plan-data-science-analytics/assignment1.md

 ### Eric Liu

+#### Standard: 9-12.CT.1 Create a simple digital model that makes predictions of outcomes.

 #### Objective: Students will use basic data skills to sort, rearrange, and modify data in a spreadsheet.

 SKills: